10 ways to help your child de-stress and be happy

 Lesson #5: Gratitude

-If your child is feeling a bit down, get everyone in your family to write a list of 10 things they really appreciate but take for granted.
+If your child feels a bit down, get everyone in your family to write a list of 10 things they really appreciate but take for granted.
 Then compare lists (top tip, make sure your partner is near the top of your list!)

 Spookily enough, top of everyone’s list will be family and health.
 Kids will likely have wifi and PlayStation up there too.
 But the point is that too many people spend too much time moaning about what they haven’t got.
 Happy folk are much more grateful for what they have got.
 Look at your 10 things. #OMG, How lucky are you?